pmurphyjam/SQLiteDemo/README.md

 The first term in db.executeStatement is your SQL as String, all the terms that follow are a variadic argument list of type Any, and are your parameters in an Array.
 All these terms are separated by commas in your list of SQL arguments.
 You can enter Strings, Integers, Date’s, and Blobs right after the sequel statement since all of these terms are considered to be parameters for the sequel.
 The variadic argument array just makes it convenient to enter all your sequel in just one executeStatement or getRecordsForQuery call.
 If you don’t have any parameters, don’t enter anything after your SQL.

 The results array is an Array of Dictionary’s where the ‘key’ is your tables column name, and the ‘value’ is your data obtained from SQLite.
-You can easily iterate through this array with a for loop or print it out directly.
+You can easily iterate through this array with a for loop or print it out directly or assign these Dictionary elements to custom data object Classes that you use in your View Controllers for model consumption.

 ```swift
 	for dic in results as! [[String:AnyObject]] {